danrud89/PersonalMoneyTracker/README.md

-Wrote in C++ language application -PersonalMoneyTracker- allows You to control daily expences !
+Wrote in C++ language,  application - PersonalMoneyTracker - allows You to control daily budget !